-"State Water Infrastructure Authority.
+General Assembly Of North Carolina 1 "State Water Infrastructure Authority.
+2 "§ 159G-70.

-"§ 159G-70.
 State Water Infrastructure Authority created.

-- (a) Authority Established.
-The State Water Infrastructure Authority is created within the Department of Environment and Natural Resources. - (b) Membership.
-The Authority consists of nine members as follows: - (1) The Assistant Secretary of Infrastructure of the Department or the Assistant Secretary's designee who is familiar with the water infrastructure financing, regulatory, and technical assistance programs of the Department. - (2) The Secretary of Commerce or the Secretary's designee who is familiar with the State programs that fund water or other infrastructure improvements for the purpose of promoting economic development. - (3) The Director of the Local Government Commission or the Director's designee who is familiar with the functions of the Commission. - One member who is a professional engineer in the private sector and is familiar with the development of infrastructure necessary for wastewater systems, to be appointed by the Governor to a term that expires on July 1 of even-numbered years. - One member who is knowledgeable about, and has experience related to, direct federal funding programs for wastewater and public water systems, to be appointed by the Governor to a term that expires on July 1 of odd-numbered years. - One member who is a representative of an urban local government wastewater system or public water system, to be appointed by the General Assembly upon the recommendation of the President Pro Tempore of the Senate to a term that expires on July 1 of even-numbered years. - One member who is a representative of a rural local government wastewater system or public water system, to be appointed by the General Assembly upon the recommendation of the President Pro Tempore of the Senate to a term that expires on July 1 of odd-numbered years. - One member who either (i) is a county commissioner of a rural county or (ii) resides in a rural county and is knowledgeable about, and has experience related to, public health services; to be appointed by the General Assembly upon the recommendation of the Speaker of the House of Representatives to a term that expires on July 1 of even-numbered years.
+3 Authority Established. - The State Water Infrastructure Authority is created within 4 the Department of Environment and Natural Resources.
+5 Membership. - The Authority consists of nine members as follows: (b) 6 The Assistant Secretary of Infrastructure of the Department or the Assistant (1) 7 Secretary's designee who is familiar with the water infrastructure financing, 8 regulatory, and technical assistance programs of the Department.
+9 The Secretary of Commerce or the Secretary's designee who is familiar with (2) 10 the State programs that fund water or other infrastructure improvements for 11 the purpose of promoting economic development.
+The Director of the Local Government Commission or the Director's 12 (3) 13 designee who is familiar with the functions of the Commission.
+14 One member who is a professional engineer in the private sector and is (4) 15 familiar with the development of infrastructure necessary for wastewater 16 systems, to be appointed by the Governor to a term that expires on July 1 of 17 even-numbered years.
+18 (5) One member who is knowledgeable about, and has experience related to, 19 direct federal funding programs for wastewater and public water systems, to 20 be appointed by the Governor to a term that expires on July 1 of 21 odd-numbered years.
+22 (6) One member who is a representative of an urban local government 23 wastewater system or public water system, to be appointed by the General 24 Assembly upon the recommendation of the President Pro Tempore of the 25 Senate to a term that expires on July 1 of even-numbered years.
+26 (7) One member who is a representative of a rural local government wastewater 27 system or public water system, to be appointed by the General Assembly 28 upon the recommendation of the President Pro Tempore of the Senate to a 29 term that expires on July 1 of odd-numbered years.
+30 (8) One member who either (i) is a county commissioner of a rural county or (ii) 31 resides in a rural county and is knowledgeable about, and has experience 32 related to, public health services; to be appointed by the General Assembly 33 upon the recommendation of the Speaker of the House of Representatives to 34 a term that expires on July 1 of even-numbered years.
+35 One member who is familiar with wastewater, drinking water, and (9) 36 stormwater issues and related State funding sources, to be appointed by the 37 General Assembly upon the recommendation of the Speaker of the House of 38 Representatives to a term that expires on July 1 of odd-numbered years.
+39 Terms. - The members appointed by the Governor, the President Pro Tempore of 40 the Senate, and the Speaker of the House of Representatives shall serve two-year terms.
+The 41 other members, who are ex officio members or designees of those members, shall serve until 42 they are no longer in office or are replaced with another designee.
+43 Chair. - The Assistant Secretary of Infrastructure, or the Assistant Secretary's 44 45 46 47